Canarys-Bootcamp/Bootcamp-labs/labs/1-settinguprepository.md

 Now add a new rule and define which branch you want to protect. e.g. provide the pattern name `main` Next you select the following options:
-1. `Require pull request reviews before merging`
+1. `Require a pull request before merging`
 2. `Do not allow bypassing the above settings`

 Now save this Branch Rule and see if it works.